 For fast data acquisition

-Free Monochromator Software
+Free Monochromator software

 Easy to Use

-With innovative free software
+Control with free software

-High resolution measurement
+High Monochromator resolution

-With Czerny-Turner configuration
+Using Czerny-Turner configuration

 Specifications*